 Your car's transmission is the vehicle's most complicated and least understood major component.
 In later model cars, it is a combination of sophisticated hydraulics and computer-controlled components.

 Later model front wheel drive cars also incorporate the third major component.
-The differential or final drive, into the body of the transmission itself, these types of transmissions are known as transaxles.
+The differential or final drive, into the body of the transmission itself, these types of automatic transmissions are known as transaxles.

-Front wheel drive configuration is efficient
+Front wheel drive configuration is efficient in terms

-in terms of fuel economy, handling and manufacturing costs; however, with the additional components housed within the transaxle unit, when it fails, it is generally more expensive to repair.
+of fuel economy, handling and manufacturing costs; however, with the additional components housed within the transaxle unit, when it fails, it is generally more expensive to repair.

 For vehicles used in severe driving conditions, there are additional precautions which can be taken to insure against premature failure and make a vehicle better able to deliver the performance the owner wants in these unusual driving conditions.

 Some severe driving conditions include heavy city (stop and go) driving, regular mountainous driving, pulling heavy loads, unusually warm climate, and trailer towing.
 Under these conditions it may be advisable to install a valve body kit or additional external transmission cooler.

 If you subject your automatic transmission vehicle to these types of driving conditions, please feel free to contact your local National Transmission

 .
 They will be pleased to make the appropriate recommendations to insure that your vehicle meets your motoring needs.